 In 2019, the Group disposed computers, office equipment and other equipment to other related parties amounted to \$1,728.
 All other accounts receivable from above transactions have been received.

+(iv) Contract liabilities

-- (iv) As of December 31, 2019, the Group received \$163 advance payment from the entity with significant influence over the Group which was recognized as current contract liabilities. - (v) Receivables and payables to related parties were as follows:
+As of December 31, 2020 and 2019, the Group received \$653 and \$163 advance payment from the entity with significant influence over the Group which was recognized as current contract liabilities.

+(v) Other transactions